This is an era of turbulent change — both in society and certainly within the church.

 “The mention of the first day of every week along with the purpose that when I come no collections will have to be made suggests that the setting aside of money would not be just the setting apart within one’s own possessions but the setting aside of the money by presenting it to the leaders of the church (cf. Acts 4:34-5:2)” (Rosner/Ciampa, In Loco).

 Those who have more should give more (both in amount and percentage).
-When the more prosperous generously give of their abundance to compensate for the deficit of the poorer folk, the type of “equality” that God desires will prevail (see 2 Corinthians 8:12-15).
-British scholar J.R.
-Woodford wrote:
+When the more prosperous generously give of their abundance to compensate for the deficit of the poorer folk, the type of “equality” that God desires will prevail (see 2 Cor.
+8:12-15).

 “This passage [16:2] constitutes the great Scripture warrant for the weekly Offertory.
 St. Paul enforces a regular systematic giving of alms, rather than a forced extraordinary effort.
 The systematic giving is to take place on Sunday, and is so to be connected with religious worship.
 Similar contributions both in money and in kind, appear from ecclesiastical history to have continued uniformly in the Church from the beginning” (In Loco).